 - 1 tablespoon corn starch

-Remove from heat and allow to cool slightly before serving with bread of your choice.
+- Remove from heat and allow to cool slightly before serving with the bread of your choice.